mguyot1/BME3053C_Project/README.md

 Link to presentation:
 Link to final report:

-To run this project, open the mainLive.m file.
-Change the directory to the directory that you have the image files saved in ("cropped_images").
+To run this project, open the mainLive.mlx file.
+Change the directory to the directory that you have the image files saved in ("cropped_images" from the GitHub).

 // COVID X-Rays Samples
 https://github.com/ieee8023/covid-chestxray-dataset/tree/master/images